Exaether/dotfiles/README.md

 Another is pre-configured tho.
 It use playerctl, so it work with any player, and it have a scrolling status, but it's **MUCH** slower, since it use a script.
 If your CPU can handle it, it's prob better, but for me, it crashed polybar when using it in the first 2 minutes after startup.
-To set it up, use the `title` module instead of `spotify` and you may need to uncomment things from the contol modules.
+To set it up, use the `title` module instead of `spotify` and you may need to uncomment things from the control modules.